yukta-moolya/career_counselling/README.md

 ## 🔧 Features

-- Loads program details from a PDF (Manitoba sample)
+- Loads program details from a PDF
 - Builds a FAISS vector store using `sentence-transformers`
 - Answers questions using a locally run LLaMA model (via Ollama)
 - Collects feedback after each answer